 A study in Italy demonstrated how vulnerable the brain is after a single concussion (mTBI).
 A second mild concussion within 3 days resulted in profound metabolic abnormalities similar to those seen after a single severe TBI.
 Affecting acetyl-CoA, gene expression, neurotransmitters, and mitochondrial metabolism.[v]

 Left unchecked, this type of brain injury often leads to earlier onset of age-related cognitive decline and dementia.
+I have conducted Personal Consultations within the last few months where traumatic brain injury led to early-onset Alzheimer’s or Parkinson’s Disease a few months after the head injury.

 The American Association of Neurology developed a grading system to help diagnose and treat concussions.
 Early symptoms (within a few minutes to a few hours) include lack of awareness, dizziness, headaches, nausea and vomiting.
 Later symptoms (days to weeks) include lower attention and concentration, persistent headaches, irritability, and sleep disturbances.[vi]